 In the third phase, it is recommended that you continue to follow your personal treatment plan and you must continue to meet with your mentor weekly.
+You are expected to attend and engage in all scheduled treatment and VIS support group appointments.
 The Track I Maintenance Phase lasts a minimum of seven (7) months.
 During this time, you need to demonstrate positive life improvements by not obtaining any new citations or arrests from law enforcement and by attending meetings with the VIS Interagency Team every month.